jkotlinski/lsdpack/README.md

 ## Game Boy Sound System (GBS)

 It is possible to create .gbs files using the commands below.
-For compatibility reasons, it is safest to keep .gbs files below 512 kB, so there is a limit of one .gbs file/song.
+For compatibility reasons, it is safest to keep .gbs files below 512 kB, so each .gbs file will only fit one song.

     # dump songs
 	./lsdpack.exe -g lsdj.gb